 Averaging

 Averaging is a method to replace original values with an average value of the table columns.
-For instance, instead of showing the salaries or account balances of individuals, the initiator shows only the average value of wages or account balances.
+For instance, instead of showing salaries or account balances of individuals, the initiator shows only the average value of wages or account balances.

 This method helps maintain the aggregate value and is commonly used for statistical analysis or data collection purposes of financial institutions.